 National Museum of Mexican Art

-Home to one of the country’s largest Mexican art collections, this museum stands as a prominent first-voice institution for Mexican art and culture in the U.S. The permanent collection includes 7,500 unique pieces showcasing the creativity from ancient Mexico to modern Mexican-American.
+Home to one of the country’s largest Mexican art collections, this museum stands as a prominent first-voice institution for Mexican art and culture in the U.S. The permanent collection includes thousands of unique pieces showcasing the creativity from ancient Mexico to modern Mexican-American.

 Ukrainian Institute of Modern Art

 This intimate museum showcases contemporary art as a shared expression of the Ukrainian and American experience.
 In existence for over 40 years, the Ukrainian Institute of Modern Art offers a robust schedule of exhibitions, musical and literary events, films, and gallery talks in the vibrant West Town neighborhood.

 Walk down any street in Chicago and you are sure to come across some form of art, from sculptures to murals.
 These pieces are an authentic representation of the city, as well as the local artists who live here and the nationally recognized ones that admire Chicago.
 Some of the best places to see this public art include: